-"I'd rather have given him a permanent home in a federal pen," Cruz said grimly.
-"Novikov's passport said he was a cultural attaché with the consulate in San Francisco, but we caught him with all kinds of classified material, as well as a basket of trade secrets from a company that was working on laser information retrieval technology for the Pentagon."
+"I would rather have given him a permanent home in a federal pen," Cruz retorted.
+"Novikov's passport said he was a cultural attache with the consulate in San Francisco, but we caught him with all kinds of classified material, as well as a basket of trade secrets from a company that was working on laser information retrieval technology for the Pentagon."

-"In other words," Redpath said, "Novikov was an intelligence operative.
+"In other words," Redpath summarized, "he was an intelligence operative.
 Quite a good one, actually.
-If I could trust him, I would hire him myself.
-But..."
-She shrugged.
-She was too smart to trust Novikov.
+If I could trust him, I would hire him myself."

-"As far as the FBI was concerned, every Soviet diplomat was an intelligence operative," Cruz said.
-"Novikov had a real appetite for it.
-He just loved getting in a closet with that Cal Tech engineer.
-Wonder if the poor fool was tested for AIDS before he killed himself."
+"Every Soviet diplomat was an intelligence operative as far as we were concerned," Cruz said.
+"But Novikov had a real appetite for it.
+He just loved getting in a closet with the Cal Tech engineer.
+Wonder if that poor idiot was tested for AIDS after he killed himself?"

-Redpath shrugged.
-"Novikov's sexual preferences are well known."
+Redpath made a dismissing gesture.
+"Novikov's sexual orientation is well known."

-"It came as news to the engineer Novikov seduced, especially when the flashbulbs went off."
+"It came as news to the engineer Novikov seduced and buggered, especially when the flashbulbs went off."